 Herein lies the allure of neurofeedback for OCD – its potential to offer personalized, targeted interventions that complement existing treatments and address treatment gaps.

-In essence, neurofeedback therapy serves as a powerful tool in the arsenal of OCD treatment modalities, offering a tailored and innovative approach to symptom management.
-By harnessing the brain’s inherent capacity for adaptation and learning, neurofeedback provides individuals with the opportunity to take an active role in their recovery journey, fostering a sense of empowerment and control over their mental health.
+In essence, neurofeedback therapy for OCD serves as a powerful tool in the arsenal of OCD treatment modalities, offering a tailored and innovative approach to symptom management.
+By harnessing the brain’s inherent capacity for adaptation and learning, neurofeedback allows individuals to take an active role in their recovery journey, fostering a sense of empowerment and control over their mental health.

 Electrode Placement Sites